jerryz920/SAFE-latte/docs/safe-slang.md

 | {{ }} | immutable set of logic statements with a derived name | {{ [application/pdf] 0xcafe96f6e2f42}} | A content object with the name derived as hash of its set contents |
 | def* | define rule as a function | defenv EFF :- 'const'. | $EFF will resolve to a constant value string |

-Slang provides some builtin functional features for rules prefixed with keyword tags `defenv' for initializing environment variables; `defcon' for set construction; and `defguard' for externally visible entry points to the slang program for authorizing incoming requests.
+Slang provides some builtin functional features for rules prefixed with keyword tags `defenv` for initializing environment variables; `defcon` for set construction; and `defguard` for externally visible entry points to the slang program for authorizing incoming requests.

 ## Queries